SardonyxApp/sardonyx-server/README.md

 GET /api/notification?pageId=:pageId
 ```

-Returns: `notifications` object and number of pages in the `Managebac-Data` header
+Returns: `notifications` object and number of pages in the body

 ```typescript
 {